- 1 Biography

 Who is Louise Bourgeois?

 With a highly successful career as an artist that spanned eight decades, all the way from the 1930s to 2010, Louise Bourgeois today is recognized as one of the best and most influential female artists of modern and contemporary art.
-Best recognized for her installations and sculptures, her work was influenced by her role as a woman in modern society.
+Best remembered for her installations and sculptures, her work was influenced by her role as a woman in modern society.
 Similar to other female surrealist artists of her time like Claude Cahun, Frida Kahlo and Dorothea Tanning Toyen, Louise Bourgeois was a 2nd generation surrealist that expressed her inner words and feelings with bold colors and sharp lines.
 Today, her work is featured in galleries and museum spaces all over the world.
 Louise Bourgeois continued creating her masterpieces until she passed away at the age of 98.

 What made her a pioneer?

 Utilizing different mediums such as sculpture, fabric, drawings, and prints, her work was extraordinary and unique, which is why she is celebrated today as a pioneer of the late 20th and 21st centuries.
 Like female surrealists of her generation, Louise was known for channeling pain and her experiences into the creative concepts of her masterpieces.
 These highly charged feelings allowed her to produce her deeply meaningful artwork with the goal and intention of evoking emotional responses and reactions from her audience.
 Often unnervingly aggressive and massive, Louise Bourgeois was also a feminist force to reckon with in the art world.

 Her early life

 Louise Bourgeois was born on Christmas day in Paris as the second born of three children.
 Her parents, Joséphine Fauriaux and Louis Bourgeois, operated an antique tapestry gallery.
 Her dad was forced to leave the family business when he was drafted into World War 1, leaving the household with many fears and anxiety regarding his safety.
 After the war ended, her family moved to the suburbs, where she took up art and several subjects throughout her childhood.

 Moving to New York & dealing with stress